slyh/WC3-LAN-Relay/readme.md

-WC3-LAN-Relay is a tool to relay Warcraft III traffics between networks.
+WC3-LAN-Relay is a tool to relay Warcraft III traffic between networks.

 ## Config